slatedocs/slate/source/includes/_kuzzleObject.md

 #### Callback response

 Resolves to the `Kuzzle` object itself once the logout process is complete, either successfully or not.
-The `Kuzzle` object will unset the property `jwtToken` if logout success.
+The `Kuzzle` object will unset the property `jwtToken` if the user is successfully logged out.

 ## setJwtToken